GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

-= 4.4.0 =
-* Feature: Add native support for Gravity Forms Chained Select
-* Feature: Include Gravity Forms add-on conditional logic in PDF Conditional Logic selector
-* Feature: When the "Show Page Names" PDF setting is enabled, the `pagebreak` CSS class can now be used on Named Pagebreak fields (except the very first one)
-* Feature: PDF Rich Text fields now utilise the full width of the editor
-* Dev Feature: Add $form_data API endpoint
-* Dev Feature: Add the $form and $this variables to the `gfpdf_field_value` filter
-* Dev Feature: Add `gfpdf_form_data_key_order` filter to allow the re-ordering of the $form_data array
-* Dev Feature: Add filter `gfpdf_container_disable_faux_columns` to allow faux columns to be toggled off (useful when using a lot of conditional logic with CSS Ready Classes)
-* Housekeeping: Update Monolog to latest version
-* Housekeeping: Instead of generic error, display `You do not have permission to view this PDF` when user failed PDF security checks
-* Housekeeping: Tweak the Help page to provide more relevant information.
-* Housekeeping: Reduce the Gravity PDF log file bloat, and add more specific log messages.
-* Housekeeping: Recursively clean-up the PDF temporary directory
-* Housekeeping: Limit the registration of PDF settings on Gravity PDF pages, and the admin options.php page
-* Bug: Prevent multiple calls running when a new template is installed/deleted and then selected
-* Bug: Pre-process any mergetags for the Checkbox, HTML, Post Content, Radio, Section, Textarea and Terms of Service Gravity Form fields
-* Bug: Fix individual quantity field $form_data
-* Bug: Ensure individual product fields (Product, Discount, Shipping, Subtotal, Tax and Total) display an empty value in the $form_data array, when necissary
-* Bug: Fix PDF Template Manager display issues for WordPress 4.8+
-* Bug: Adjust Logged out timeout default to 20 minutes to match documentation
-* Bug: Fix PHP notice when pre-procesing the template settings
-* Bug: Fix Survey $form_data['survey']['score'] key
-* Bug: Fix the Gravity Perks E-Commerce Subtotal value in the $form_data array
-* Bug: Prevent TinyMCE error when selecting a new template and other plugins define a custom TinyMCE plugin
-* Bug: Adjust PDF Template Upload limit from 5MB to 10MB
-* Bug: Fix Product field background color issue
-* Bug: Right-align prices in the product table
-* Bug: Fix PHP fatal error when PDF cannot be correctly saved to disk

-= 4.3.2 =
-* Bug: Reverse pricing issue bug fix in 4.3.1 (under some circumstances it cause the incorrect Unit Price to be displayed in product table)
-* Bug: Fix Unit Price currency issue in the product table when using the Gravity Forms Multi Currency plugin
-* Bug: Fix empty line-items in the Product table when using the Gravity Wiz E-Commerce add-on with conditional logic

-= 4.3.1 =
-* Bug: Restrict Gravity PDF JavaScript to the correct PDF pages (GH#693)
-* Bug: Fix PHP5.2 activation error (GH#697)
-* Bug: Fix RTL issue with Chosen Select library (GH#698)
-* Bug: Fix PDF Product table pricing issue by using the pre-calculated price field for the unit price (GH#699)

 = 5.0.0-RC1 =
 * Breaking Change: Bump minimum version of Gravity Forms from 1.9 to 2.3+